yugabyte/terraform-provider-ybm/docs/data-sources/vpc.md

 ---
-page_title: "ybm_vpc Data Source - YugabyteDB Managed"
+page_title: "ybm_vpc Data Source - YugabyteDB Aeon"
 description: |-
-  The data source to fetch VPC in YugabyteDB Managed by VPC name or ID.
+  The data source to fetch VPC in YugabyteDB Aeon by VPC name or ID.
 ---

 # ybm_vpc (Data Source)

-The data source to fetch VPC in YugabyteDB Managed by VPC name or ID.
+The data source to fetch VPC in YugabyteDB Aeon by VPC name or ID.

 ## Example Usage